-Additionally, federal agencies manage programs and deliver services to Native Hawaiians in much the same way they do for American Indians and Alaska Natives, consistent with congressional mandates and Executive directives.
-The Department of the Interior is at the forefront of the relationship between the United States and the Native Hawaiian Community because of its long history with Hawai'i and congressional directives that the Department "effectuate and implement the special legal relationship" and "continue the process of reconciliation" with the Native Hawaiian Community.
+Additionally, federal agencies manage programs and deliver services to Native Hawaiians in much the same way they do for American Indians and Alaska Natives, consistent with congressional mandates and Executive directives.139 The Department of the Interior is at the forefront of the relationship between the United States and the Native Hawaiian Community because of its long history with Hawai'i and congressional directives that the Department "effectuate and implement the special legal relationship" and "continue the process of reconciliation" with the Native Hawaiian Community.140

 The Office of Native Hawaiian Relations (ONHR), formally established by Congress in 2004, discharges certain of the Secretary's responsibilities related to Native Hawaiians and serves as a conduit for the Department's field activities in Hawai'i, including those affecting Native Hawaiian resources, rights, and lands.
 Its mission is to serve as a liaison with the Native Hawaiian people-and the Department and its bureaus-on issues affecting Native Hawaiians.
-It does so in a variety of ways, including conducting consultations, ensuring compliance with the Native American Graves Protection and Repatriation Act and the National Historic Preservation Act, and administering programs relating to climate resiliency and Native Hawaiian language, arts, and culture.
+It does so in a variety of ways, including conducting consultations, ensuring compliance with the Native American Graves Protection and Repatriation Act141 and the National Historic Preservation Act, 142 and administering programs relating to climate resiliency and Native Hawaiian language, arts, and culture.

 Since there is no currently recognized governing entity, the government-to-government relationship is carried out directly with the Native Hawaiian people, and various organizations they have formed.
-In 2016, the Department promulgated a rule providing a mechanism
+It leads to be partment promulgated a rule providing a mechanism through which "[t]he Secretary will reestablish a formal government-to-government relationship with only one sovereign Native Hawaiian government, which may include political subdivisions with limited powers of self-governance defined in the Native Hawaiian government's governing